 The Mixed Fleet Challenge: Unifying Data

 This is where AEMP unified fleet data becomes critical.
 Your telematics platform must be able to ingest ISO 15143-3 (AEMP) data from all OEMs, regardless of fuel type, and normalize it into a single dashboard.
+For fleet managers juggling multiple reporting systems, bulk actions and clearer report naming conventions can transform time-consuming workflows into streamlined operations.
 You need to see "Fuel Level" and "Battery Charge" side-by-side to make dispatching decisions.

 Security and Theft Recovery for High-Value EVs